-In most cases, Rubbing Alcohol is Isopropyl alcohol, a totally different chemical compound to Denatured Alcohol.
-Rubbing Alcohol, like Mineral Turpentine, is also derived from non-renewable Petroleum based chemicals.
+In most countries, Rubbing Alcohol is Isopropyl alcohol, a totally different chemical compound to Denatured Alcohol.
+Rubbing Alcohol, like Mineral Spirits, is also derived from non-renewable Petroleum based chemicals.
 Denatured Alcohol is also toxic, and therefore should not be used interchangeably with Rubbing Alcohol in most situations.

 Denatured Alcohol Uses include:

 1. Heating Fuel

-Denatured alcohol can be used as a fuel for oil heaters which burn more cleanly than other traditional fossil fuels.
+You can use Denatured alcohol as a fuel for oil heaters, because it burns more cleanly than other traditional fossil fuels.
 The flame burns so cleanly that it is almost clear, letting off very little smoke and visible carcinogens into the air.
 The denatured alcohol fuel below can be used for this purpose.

 2. Window Cleaning

 Around the home use Denatured Alcohol to remove oily and greasy substances from glass for a clear, streak free finish.
 Dilute the denatured alcohol with 50% water for the best result.

-Other Denatured Alcohol uses include cleaning other smooth finishes such as tiled floors.
+Other Denatured Alcohol uses include cleaning smooth finishes such as tiled floors.

 3. Cleaning Paint Brushes and Oil Based Paint